New Medicine Service

 The Pharmaceutical Services Negotiating Committee suggests that making sure patients take the medicines they've been given in the way they've been prescribed, may have a far greater impact on the health of the population than any improvement in specific medical treatments.

 In England, around 15 million people have a long term condition needing regular medication, but it's estimated that between 30 and 50% of prescribed medicines are not taken as recommended.

 Non-adherence is often a hidden problem: undisclosed by patients and unrecognised by doctors.
 It's thought some patients have little understanding of their condition or treatment and often make decisions about their medicines and whether they are going to take them very soon after they've been prescribed.

 This is where the NMS may make a difference.
-It's hoped pharmacists, (with the knowledge of local GPs and Primary Care Trusts) can use the skills and knowledge they already have, to successfully intervene with advice and support when a medicine is newly prescribed.
+It's hoped pharmacists, (with the knowledge of local GPs and Clinical Commissioning Groups) can use the skills and knowledge they already have to successfully provide advice and support when a medicine is newly prescribed.